SCTC Fall Conference

 The SCTC considers the submission of a proposal as a commitment to speak at the SCTC Fall 2014 Conference.
 Cancellation of scheduled presentations due to speaker termination creates a financial burden on the SCTC and demonstrates an unprofessional image.
-If you or your proposed speaker is not willing to make the presentation a personal schedule priority for the dates of September 30-October 2, 2014, please do not submit a proposal in response to this Call for Speakers.
+If you or your proposed speaker is not willing to make the presentation a personal schedule priority for the dates of October 5-October 8, 2015, please do not submit a proposal in response to this Call for Speakers.

 Speaker/Session submissions are accepted on-line only.
 Please complete all aspects of the Speaker Submission Form.
 Submit a separate form for each proposed session and/or speaker.

 Full Contact Information: Speaker name, Speaker Title/Position, Company (if applicable), Address, Telephone Number, Fax Number and E-mail Address.